Tech docs that make sense!

 Link to Town Hall Recording

-If you are interested in working with me, send me the summary and I’ll contact you.
+If you are interested in working with me, contact me via LinkedIn or suzanne@suzannekelchner.com.

 Contact